KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ### Challenge
 [![challenge 2](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge16.gif)](https://www.youtube.com/watch?v=rM0yoBgP2O0&feature=youtu.be)

 > I managed to get some ok results in the videos aswell as on the pictures.
-There was one more challenge [video](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge18.gif) were the algoritm has no chance, I > will talk about this in the reflections below.
+There was one more challenge [video](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/challenge18.gif) were the algoritm had no chance, I  will talk about this in the reflections below.